waterswims/NanoMagMC/README.md

 ## Compiling the Code

 There is a makefile in the root folder.
 Typing "make" will correctly compile the code.
-CC can be set within this makefile or with environment variables.
+CXX can be set within this makefile or with environment variables.

 ## Running the Code and the Input File